Chapman v Hearse: Novus actus interveniens

-Chapman argued that Hearse's negligent driving broke the chain of causation that made Chapman liable through a novus actus interveniens, the Latin term for ‘new act intervening’.
+Chapman argued that Hearse's negligent driving broke the chain of causation that made Chapman liable through a novus actus interveniens, the Latin term for 'new act intervening'.
 This is when an act is definitely unrelated to those acts which create damage.
 Chapman's argument was that Hearse's negligent driving singlehandedly caused Dr. Cherry's death, and Chapman's own actions were unrelated intervening acts.
 If this argument were successful the chain of causation would be broken and Chapman's liability would cease, therefore owing no damaged to Dr Cherry's estate.

-The judges rejected Chapman's argument of novus actus interveniens because the “last opportunity” rule existed in the context of the case.
-The last opportunity rule, or the ‘last clear chance’ rule, is a doctrine that a negligent plaintiff can invoke where liability can be minimised or recovery can be gained if the defendant had the last opportunity to avoid the accident.
+The judges rejected Chapman's argument of novus actus interveniens because the "last opportunity" rule existed in the context of the case.
+The last opportunity rule, or the 'last clear chance' rule, is a doctrine that a negligent plaintiff can invoke where liability can be minimised or recovery can be gained if the defendant had the last opportunity to avoid the accident.
 The rule applies to the facts of the case as Hearse had the last chance to avoid the accident; had Hearse exercised reasonable care then Chapman would be discharged from all liabilities.
 Similarly, if Chapman had also been injured from Hearse's driving he would be able to recover all his damages against Hearse as it would be unreasonable for him to make a full recovery and then be expected to pay damages.
 This factor was a contributory factor which undermined Chapman's novus actus interveniens argument.

-“In the course of argument, it was emphasised that Hearse's intervening act was negligent, and it was contended that on the analogy of the last opportunity rule this should relieve Chapman from responsibility.
-The High Court, while acknowledging that the last opportunity rule had been treated in many cases as if it had assumed the role of a test causation, made clear that the rule only applied in cases where the plaintiffs negligence was in fact a cause of the damage.”

-The High Court held that because the intervening act was negligent, Chapman would still be liable for damages because “no clean dividing line could be drawn to show that it was not reasonably foreseeable".
+The High Court held that because the intervening act was negligent, Chapman would still be liable for damages because "no clean dividing line could be drawn to show that it was not reasonably foreseeable".